mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 The CCPP v6.0 release, issued in June 2022, was a major upgrade in conjunction with the `UFS SRW v2.0 release <https://ufscommunity.org/announcing-the-ufs-short-range-weather-application-srw-app-v2-0-0-release/>`_.

-The CCPP v7.0 release, issued in August 2024, was a major upgrade to physics and the Single-Column Model, particularly with the inclusion of the new `UFS Replay <https://ccpp-scm.readthedocs.io/en/latest/chap_cases.html#using-ufs-output-to-create-scm-cases-ufs-replay>`_ capability for running the SCM from UFS output.
+The CCPP v7.0 release, issued in August 2024, was a major upgrade to physics and the Single-Column Model, particularly with the inclusion of the new `Case Generator <https://ccpp-scm.readthedocs.io/en/latest/chap_cases.html#using-ufs-output-to-create-scm-cases-ufs-replay>`_ capability for running the SCM from UFS output.

 Additional Resources
 ========================